 Jordan received her Bachelor's degree from Louisiana State University where she began her musical pursuit under the tutelage of baritone Dennis Jesse.
 There, she made her role debut as Despina in Così fan tutte and Zerlina in Don Giovanni.

-Ian is ecstatic to join Arizona Opera again!
-Noteworthy Arizona engagements include Sons of the Prophet (Stray Cat Theatre), The Light in the Piazza (Phoenix Theatre) and Love's Labour's Lost (Southwest Shakespeare Co.).
-He will soon appear in My Fair Lady with Phoenix Theatre and Phoenix Symphony.
-Ian holds a BFA in acting from Carnegie Mellon University's School of Drama and studied at NIDAin Sydney.
-Endless thanks to Chuck for the chance, and to his hearts: mom and the sisters.
-For Addy and dad.
+Ian Christiansen is excited to join Arizona Opera again.
+Noteworthy Arizona engagements include Sons of the Prophet (Stray Cat Theatre), The Light in the Piazza (Phoenix Theatre), City of Angels (TheaterWorks) and others.
+He was recently in Don Pasquale with Pittsburgh Opera, and will soon appear in Shining Brow this fall with Arizona Opera.
+Ian holds a BFA in acting from Carnegie Mellon School of Drama, and studied movement and acting at NIDA in Sydney.
+Endless thanks to his mom for unparalleled support.
+For Addy.